shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 Go ahead and enable self-healing either in the UI or on the CLI.

-Return in the UI and watch the self-healing taking place.
+Return to the UI and watch the self-healing taking place.

 Now, besides the information available in the UI, we can use a set of commands to explore our application and its state.